jgrebol/ESIpy/examples/README.md

 > We strongly recommend using ```meta_lowdin```, ```nao``` and ```iao``` as the atomic partitions as they have shown to be highly basis-set independent and reliable.
 We introduce the five atomic partitions available at ESIpy in a for-loop scheme, although one partition can be introduced for each calculation.
 The computation time is the same regardless of the partition employed.
 As some results may depend on the system and the calculation, we encourage comparing these three partitions to each other to find incongruences.

+> In PySCF, the `mol.spin` object represents the number of unpaired electrons.
+It is not the spin of the molecule.
+For instance, `mol.spin = 0` is a singlet state.

 - example02: With the already generated ```.aoms``` and ```.molinfo``` files, we can perform a fast calculation without the single-point calculation and the same information.

 - example03: If the ```.molinfo``` file has not been generated, one can still obtain the information from the ```mol``` object without requiring the single-point calculation.